Regr4tor/Regr4tor/README.md

 ## Greetings !

- ‿‿ Call me Pantalone, Regrator or Average! ‿‿
+ ‿‿ Call me Pantalone or Regrator , nicknames are welcome aswell ! ‿‿

 ‿ ‿ im from germany , i can speak german , english and a little bit of french ! ‿‿ 💰